 The City's 2023 General Plan designates the project area as MDR, which allows for residential densities of up to 15 dwelling units per acre.
 Therefore, the City's 2023 General Plan anticipated up to 183 units and an associated population of 581 persons within the project area.
+The proposed project is well below this total allowed units and would result in less water consumption compared to the maximum allowed units of 183.
 The analysis included in the City's UWMP assumed that the site would be developed with MDR uses.
 The project would not increase demand beyond the levels assumed for the site in the City's UWMP.